rileyskains/hex-rip/README.md

 # Hex Rip
 A browser-based tool to rip hex color values from any set of text or a URL.

+## Types of Input
+1. Normal copy/pasted text or code.
+2. A link to a .css, .js. .json, or some other primarily text file.
+   *Links must be to CORS-enabled resources.
+If they are not CORS-enabled, the extraction will not run because it cannot access the content.

 ## What It Does
 Hex Rip allows even the most novice user to simply and painlessly see all of the hex color values in a set of text, whether pasted in directly or through reading the contents of a CORS-enabled URL that is of the correct type.